-This series is inspired by my fascination with combining performing art with visual art.
+The Traveling Circus Trailer series is inspired by Teri's fascination with combining performing art with visual art.
 Sideshow depicts abandoned 20th century traveling circus trailers with today’s sideshow performers.
 Through the use of color and light, Teri captures the beauty of a lost art with the life that’s bringing it back.

 Sideshows became a part of the circus in the United States in the late 19th century.
 Typically, these shows included human abnormalities and girl shows.
 The girl show was primarily a vaudeville style revue with costumed dancers, singers and comedians.